Senzing/code-snippets-v4/csharp/snippets/loading/README.md

 - **LoadRecords**
   - Basic iteration over a few records, adding each one
 - **LoadTruthSetWithInfoViaLoop**
   - Read and load from multiple source files, adding a sample truth
   - Collect the response using the [SzWithInfo flag](../../../README.md#with-info) on the `AddRecord()` method and track the entity ID's for the records.
-- **LoaeViaFutures**
+- **LoadViaFutures**
   - Read and load source records from a file using multiple threads
 - **LoadViaLoop**
   - Basic read and add source records from a file